 - Negotiate and compromise.
-Living with anyone this is necessary.
+This is necessary when living with anyone.
 Negotiation will keep everyone happy and feeling comfortable in their living space.
-If you like to blast music at all hours of the night but your roommate has an 8 a.m., by not blasting your music you are showing courtesy and who knows maybe you’re roommate will return the favor!
+If you like to blast music at all hours of the night but your roommate has an 8 a.m., by not blasting your music you are showing courtesy and — who knows — maybe your roommate will return the favor!

 - Respect.
 Simple, treat your roommate how you’d like to be treated.
-All about the compromise and negotiation, never demand anything and always have an open, honest line of communication.6.
+All about the compromise and negotiation, never demand anything and always have an open, honest line of communication.

 - Have a Plan.
 Make sure you and your roommate are on the same page about what happens if your belongings get damaged or stolen from your dorm.
 Look into renters insurance policies to protect everyone’s belongings and liability.